wtianzi/iTHRIVE/README.md

 ## Run the script:
 Use command line or other IDEs installed.

+If use command line:
+1) navigate to the iTHRIVE folder
-If use command line: type and run(enter) 'python addeyegazedemo.py'
+2) type and run(enter) 'python addeyegazedemo.py'